-different from most guitar-based rhythm games is that it goes away from the full band gameplay and focuses only on guitar (later bass as well with an expansion pack/DLC).
+What makes Rocksmith different from most guitar-based rhythm games is that it goes away from the full band gameplay and focuses only on guitar (later bass as well with an expansion pack/DLC).
 Or to be more precise, real guitar, as there is no five-button plastic guitar mode in the game.
-Instead, you can plug in any electric guitar with the help of a specially made Jack-to-USB cable that comes bundled with the game and, with the help of on screen instructions on theory, you will actually learn the song on a real guitar as you play.
+Instead, you can plug in any electric guitar with the help of a specially made Jack-to-USB cable that comes bundled with the game and, with the help of on-screen instructions, you will (in theory) actually learn the song on a real guitar as you play.

 The game also features several mini games (the Guitarcade) designed to help players learn guitar techniques through play, various practice modes and an "Amp Mode" where you can use the game as your own custom guitar amplifier.